krlospelaez/js-fixtures/README.markdown

 These two methods do not have global short cut functions.

 ## Executing Tests
 Do an `npm install` to grab the test dependencies.
-Then point your browser to the index.html file (make sure node_modules is still accessible)
+Then point your browser to the index.html file.

 ## Cross domain policy problems under Chrome